-Kevin the mail room boy will send you a quick “Got it!” reply to let you know it did not get lost, then strips all identifying information from your manuscript before logging it and sending it on to the slush pile.
+You’ll get a quick “Got it!” reply to let you know it did not get lost, then the all identifying information will be stripped from your manuscript before it is logged and sent on to the readers.
 If you use Google Documents for your draft, make sure all commentary has been removed from your document before you convert it to Word, as it will (surprise!) persist when we convert it back into a Google Document file, which is the format in which we read.

 We have taken to addressing folks by first name rather than guessing the wrong title in an increasingly international and gender-fluid environment.
 We hope you don’t find that too gauche.

 What we’re looking for:

-We want short stories with strong narratives up to 7500 words.
+As an audio venue, we want short stories that entertain.
 We want to be taken on an adventure in a time that never was.
-We like weird tales, retro-futurism, vintage horror, mad science, amazing cities, monsters, machines, clockworks, alt-history adventures, unexpected surprises, weird westerns, things that shouldn’t work.
-Most of us watched way too many cheesy Hammer Films on the local channel’s Creature Feature movie as kids.
+We like weird tales, retro-futurism, vintage horror, mad science, amazing cities, monsters, mad scientists, machines, clockworks, alt-history adventures, unexpected surprises, weird westerns, things that shouldn’t work.
+Most of us watched way too many of those cheesy Hammer Films on the local channel’s Creature Feature as kids.

 What we don’t want: